 Eligible expenses associated with your enrollment at OCC for CARES Act funding include food, housing, technology expenses, academic course materials, health care, childcare, and other unexpected expenses included in the student’s cost of attendance.

-If you are graduating in Spring 2020, you may have until May 21, 2020 to submit an application to be considered for funding.
-Applications received from graduating students after May 21, 2020 will not qualify for the CARES Act emergency grant.
+If you are graduating in Fall 2020, you may have until December 23, 2020 to submit an application to be considered for funding.
+Applications received from graduating students after December 23, 2020 will not qualify for the CARES Act emergency grant.

-If you withdrew from all your Spring 2020 courses, you will not qualify for the emergency funding.
-To be eligible, you must have been registered for classes during the Spring 2020 semester.
+If you withdrew from all your Fall 2020 courses, you will not qualify for the emergency funding.
+To be eligible, you must have been registered for classes during the Fall 2020 semester.

-If all of your classes were online for the Spring 2020 semester, you are not eligible for funding (this does not include in-person classes that were moved to remote instruction when the College moved to remote operations).
+If all of your classes are online for the Fall 2020 semester, you are not eligible for funding (this does not include in-person classes that were moved to remote instruction when the College moved to remote operations).
 If you have a combination of in-person classes and online classes, you qualify for the funding.

 We are reviewing applications as quickly as possible so we can meet students’ critical needs.
 Students are advised to check their Ocean Connect Account.
 Students will receive an email notification if their application is incomplete or does not meet eligibility requirements.